MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 Here are considerations for common formats:

 - *Avro*: The Avro file format is a good choice when you're dealing with write-heavy I/O patterns or when query patterns necessitate fetching multiple rows of records in their entirety.
-Avro's serialization and deserialization processes are efficient, making it compatible with message buses like Kafka that produce a series of events and messages in quick succession.
+Avro's serialization and deserialization processes are efficient, so it's compatible with message buses like Kafka that produce a series of events and messages in quick succession.

 - *Parquet and Optimized Row Columnar (ORC)*: The Parquet and ORC file formats excel in scenarios of read-heavy I/O patterns or when the query patterns focus on specific columns of the records.